-- S: the strength of the signal to be received - I: the sum of the interference caused by other transmissions - N: the ambient noise - β: the SINR threshold which needs to be cleared for successful signal reception.
+- S: the strength of the signal to be received - 1: the sum of the interference caused by other transmissions

+- N: the ambient noise - β: the SINR threshold which needs to be cleared for successful signal reception.

-- This formula may be evaluated at each receiver separately to determine whether it can correctly decode the signal. - The SINR threshold $\beta$ depends on hardware and encoding. - Physics dictate that in vacuum an electromagnetic signal's strength diminishes quadratically with distance traveled.
+- This formula may be evaluated at each receiver separately to determine whether it can correctly decode the signal. - The SINR threshold β depends on hardware and modulation. - Physics dictates that in vacuum an electromagnetic signal's strength diminishes quadratically with distance traveled.
 When permeating other materials such as air or concrete walls the signal is weakened even more quickly.
-This effect is called fading. - There exist detailed models predicting the effect of not only fading but also wave propagation phenomena such as shadowing and reflection, but these are beyond the scope of this lecture. - Due to the different travel times of the signal over different paths, the received signal may be the sum of several components delayed by different amounts.
-This is called multipath.
-For example, the received signal may consist of the direct line-of-sight component of the sent signal plus a component with a longer travel time reflected off a wall. - By using nodes with multiple antennas, multipath can be exploited to transmit and decode multiple signals at once, increasing throughput.
-Such schemes are the foundation of the field of MIMO transmissions (multiple-input, multiple-output).

-In general, it is desirable to use lower transmit powers when possible, as this reduces power consumption as well as interference caused to other nearby wireless links.
-However, standards designed for throughput, such as Wireless LAN, often rather prefer to use the highest available transmit power to maximize the achieved SINR, as this allows employing more efficient encodings.
+This effect is called fading. - There exist detailed models predicting the effect of not only fading but also wave propagation phenomena such as shadowing and reflection, but these are beyond the scope of this lecture. - In general, it is desirable to use lower transmit powers when possible, as this reduces power consumption as well as interference caused to other nearby wireless links.
+However, standards designed for throughput, such as Wireless LAN, often rather prefer to use the highest available transmit power to maximize the achieved SINR, as this allows employing more efficient modulations (see Section 5.3).